FAQs

 Can I stop certain people or certain inspections from being shared?

 At present, the feature is either toggled on or off for the entire organisation.
+Shortly after publicly launching, we will offer the ability to toggle Shared Drafts on/off by inspection type, via the Admin Portal.

 Do I have to actively ‘share’ a draft for it to be visible to others?